Cox Web Hosting Glossary

-Berkeley Software Distribution, a free version, or flavour, of UNIX.
+Berkeley Software Distribution, a free version of UNIX.

 An error in coding or logic that causes a program to malfunction or to produce incorrect results.
 Also, a recurring physical problem that prevents a system or set of components from working together properly.

 BBS.
 A computerized meeting system.
 BBS users can have discussions, make announcements, and upload or download files.
 There are thousands of BBSs around the world; many of them rely on a direct modem-to-modem connection over a phone line, using a single computer.